 - Netflix.
 It is in a class by itself, connecting directly to the ISPs network.
 It has outgrown the third-party CDN model and struck a deal with the ISP itself.
 It is both a content provider and a Tier 2 network.

 Again, I’m still trying to understand all of this, but it appears that net neutrality is still important even if it doesn’t apply to this case.
 Content providers in the first category above are safe because their volume of bandwidth is relatively low and won’t overwhelm ISP networks.
 Content providers in the second category should also be safe should they not overwhelm ISP networks.
 However, content distributors might have cause for concern if too many of their customers are like Netflix and begin overwhelming their peer networks.
-It’s just hard to determine what the line might be and how much it will cost to join this elite class .
+It’s just hard to determine what the line might be and how much it will cost to join this elite class of an upper-tier network.
 It’s also hard to predict if peer agreements effectively constitute preferential treatment.